Meet the Raisins!: Plot

 As A.C. struggles to find a new job, he wanders around and reunites with Rudy at the Le Roach Lounge.
-Meanwhile the other three Raisins begin to miss A.C. and their own music, but as their contract with Leonard is still binding, they cannot leave.
-A.C. and Rudy watch a televised rock concert with Lick and the three Raisins.
-Rudy notices the chained Raisins in a state of pain and sets off to rescue them.
+Meanwhile the other three Raisins begin to miss A.C. and their own music, but cannot resign since their contract with Leonard is still binding.
+While watching a rock concert with Lick and the three Raisins on TV, Rudy notices the chained Raisins in a state of pain and sets off to rescue them.
 The Raisins manage to break free, hop into Rudy's U-Lug van and escape the studio as Leonard chases them with their contract.

 A.C. and the other Raisins reconcile at the Le Roach Lounge as they realize that Leonard had deceived them.
 Guests in the lounge notice the Raisins and have them sing I Heard it Through the Grapevine, attracting a large crowd.
 Leonard manages to find the Raisins and, with contract in hand, tries to coax Rudy into having them back, but Rudy incinerates the contract with his cigar ashes, nullifying it and reducing Leonard to tears.

 With the Raisins having made a successful comeback, Lick Broccoli resorts to performing solos.
 In the epilogue, Lick is at a bar doing one such solo in front of Leonard, but fails to attract a wide audience as the other patrons pay more attention to a Raisins concert on TV.
 This angers Lick to the point where he plays his electric guitar and blows a fuse, shutting off everything in the bar save for the TV set.
 As the credits roll, Leonard and Lick argue while the patrons watch the concert on TV.
 After the credits, Rudy asks the Raisins if they want to do a television commercial.